 Complete all steps below to apply for financial aid.
 Note: There are financial aid options that are not based on need.
 Most students in the off-campus programs use financial aid to pay for the program.
 We recommend that you complete these steps as soon as possible to make sure that your payment arrangements are in order by the first night of class.
 For help, please contact the Graduate Financial Aid Department at 651-641-8776.

-Students should submit the 2019-2020 form.
-You will need your 2017 Federal Tax Return.
+Students should submit the 2020-2021 form.
+You will need your 2018 Federal Tax Return.
 Students will also need your FSA ID number (https://fsaid.ed.gov/npas/index.htm) and Concordia’s School Code (002347).
 When you are completing the FAFSA you will want to use the IRS Data retrieval process to report your income information.
-Graduate students are considered independent for financial aid purposes.
+Graduate students are considered independent for financial aid purpose.

 Review your Student Aid Report (SAR) for accuracy